upxill/airport-mcp-server/README.md

     "airportid": {
       "type": "integer",
       "minimum": 1,
-      "description": "The unique numeric ID of the Colombian airport to fetch (e.g., 1)."
+      "description": "The unique numeric ID of the  airport to fetch (e.g., 1)."
     }
   },
   "required": ["airportid"]